-- Fifth Day is Bhai Tika: Brothers and Sisters exchange gifts and money offering Tika in each other’s forehead.
+- Fifth Day is Bhai Tika: Brothers and Sisters exchange gifts and money offering Tika on each other’s forehead.

-On the first day of Tihar, People worship crow also known as Kaag in Nepali.
-Crow is regarded as “Messenger of Death” in Nepali society and people worship crow by offering rice and sweets on the roof of the house.
+On the first day of Tihar, People worship crows also known as Kaag in Nepali.
+Crow is regarded as the “Messenger of Death” in Nepali society and people worship the crow by offering rice and sweets on the roof of the house.

 The second day of the Tihar festival is Kukur Tihar also known as Dog Tihar.
-On this day, Nepali worship Dog for their loyalty towards human beings.
-People put Tika, calendula garlands and offer good meals on this Dog Festival in Nepal.
+On this day, Nepali worship Dogs for their loyalty towards human beings.
+People put Tika, and calendula garlands and offer good meals at this Dog Festival in Nepal.

-Nepal Police, too do the same kinds of ceremony on this day of the Tihar festival as dogs contribute lots during the investigation and bring security in our society.
+Nepal Police, too do the same kinds of ceremony on this day of the Tihar festival as dogs contribute a lot during the investigation and bring security to our society.

 On the other side, The dog (Kukur) Tihar is also known as Khicha Puja which is celebrated by Newars (Local people of Kathmandu Valley).

-During night time, the girls from the local community visit each house on the neighborhood to play Bhailo (Cultural Program during Tihar Festival) the whole night.
+During the nighttime, the girls from the local community visit each house in the neighborhood to play Bhailo (Cultural Program during Tihar Festival) the whole night.

 The house owner provides money and sweets in return.
 And after almost finishing the night, the girls share money and goods received from people among themselves.

 Moreover, at night, Boys gather together to play Deusi by visiting the neighborhood like Bhailo played by girls.
-Usually, a boy chants some story about the Tihar festival, sings a song supported by a group of people as a chorus.
+Usually, a boy chants some story about the Tihar festival and sings a song supported by a group of people as a chorus.

-They visit all the houses in the community for a whole night and collect some funds and divided the fund among themselves or the collected fund is used for some social welfares.
+They visit all the houses in the community for a whole night and collect some funds and divided the fund among themselves or the collected fund is used for some social welfare.

-After Tika, sister brings the gift for brothers including roti, fruits, sweets, etc. In return, brother also put tikas on sister’s forehead and hands over the gift, the gift may be the things or a good sum of money.
+After Tika, sister brings the gift for the brothers including roti, fruits, sweets, etc. In return, the brother also puts tikas on his sister’s forehead and hands over the gift, the gift may be things or a good sum of money.

-People celebrate the last day by singing, playing cards, playing deusi (Cultural Program during Tihar) in local communities and also lighten up the sky with firecrackers.
-The house owner blessed Deusi Team with blessing, money, and goods in return.
+People celebrate the last day by singing, playing cards, playing deusi (Cultural Program during Tihar) in local communities, and also lighting up the sky with firecrackers.
+The house owner blessed Deusi Team with blessings, money, and goods in return.